Skip to content

 Matt Lembright

-Matt Lembright is the Director of Federal Applications at Censys.
+Matt Lembright is the Global Lead of Data and Search at Censys.
 Matt has been in cybersecurity for over 11 years, starting in the Army as an intelligence officer, helping build the Army Cyber Opposing Forces and USCYBERCOM’s Cyber Mission Forces.

 Attack Surface Management Solutions